WLTP and RDE economy and emission tests explained

 Plug-in hybrids and electric cars: extra tests

-Plug-in hybrids, or PHEVs, which can drive on all-electric power for 20-30 miles and be recharged from a plug, are tested in a different manner from conventional petrol and diesel cars when being assessed under WLTP.
+Plug-in hybrids, or PHEVs, which can drive on all-electric power for around 20 to 60 miles and be recharged from a plug, are tested in a different manner from conventional petrol and diesel cars when being assessed under WLTP.

 One test is started with the PHEV’s battery fully charged, and the car is put through repeated WLTP cycles until the battery is fully depleted.
 A second test then takes place, which begins with the PHEV’s battery being totally empty, the car being powered solely by its internal combustion engine (along with any energy generated from regenerative braking).
 A PHEV’s CO2 emissions are calculated based on the average of these two tests.